DanielRiverol/clean-template-react-vite/README.md

 This template use [minicss](https://www.cssbed.com/minicss/) for minimal styles.

-## Instalation
+This template uses minicss for minimal styles.

+Installation

-For install this template run:
+To install this template, run:

 ```bash
 degit github:DanielRiverol/clean-template-react-vite